pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 # Procedure for starting a Virtual Machine at SNIC Science Cloud

 In this lab you will learn the basics of how to work with the OpenStack based Infrastructure-as-a-Service (IaaS).
 The lab can be done using Linux, Windows, or MacOS.
 The guide assumes you're using Ubuntu 20.04-LTS if you're on Linux or Windows-10 if you're on Windows.
 It should be completely doable on other linux distributions as well, and on any windows-version that is SSH-capable (i. e. has OpenSSH installed).

 ## Tasks

 The aim of this lab is to give you hands-on experience with the cloud computing infrastructure.
 The SNIC Science Cloud (SSC) is an SNIC (Swedish National Infrastructure for Computing) national resource that provide Infrastructure-as-a-Service (IaaS).
 It is based on the OpenStack cloud software (Newton release).

 In this lab you will perform the following tasks:

 * Task 1: Creating a Key-pair
 * Task 2: Creating a Virtual Machine
 * Task 3: Install docker on the server and running Jupyter as a container
 * Task 4: Optional.
 Restore a session from a snapshot.

 ### Important links:

 1. Information page: https://cloud.snic.se

 The SSC information page contains links to the dashboard, to the OpenStack end-user guide (which you need to consult to complete the tasks below), as well as answers to many of the questions.

 Good Luck!

 ## Task 1: Create a new SSH-keypair
 SSH-key-pairs are the only way to access the generated instances at SSC.
 Username/Password logins have been disabled as per standard secure operating procedure for any safe cloud computing.
 Because of this, you will need to generate a SSH-keypair either through the Horizon GUI presented on the project page at SNIC (https://east-1.cloud.snic.se/project/), or by using the terminal to generate a local keypair on your computer.
 The procedure will be slightly different depending on your chosen platform.

-### OpenStack GUI Method:
-1. Go to compute -> Key Pairs
-2. Click on "+ Create new keypair" on the upper right corner
-3. Name you keypair something unique, and select "SSH key" in the drop-down menu in the second field.
-4. Download the key and move it to the .SSH folder in your ~/ (home/) directory.
-If there is no such folder, make it.
-5. Make sure file access rights on your private key is limited to you only and remove any "other users" permissions on the key.
-If this is not done, you will not be able to log on to the cloud instance.
-If you get error "Permission is to open" then you need to open a terminal and execute `chmod 600 <path to your private key>` chmod 600 will make the file read/write for the owner only and no other users or groups.

 ### Terminal Method
 #### for Linux: